 We embrace the multilingual nature of South African society, and assume that most societies are multilingual.
 Therefore, any applied linguistic investigation has to be embedded in the authentic context of the linguistic reality in which we live.
 Our research on language acquisition, maintenance, policy, teaching, reading and writing and academic literacy is embedded in the multilingual context in which we live.

-South Africa provides an excellent laboratory of language contact settings in which indigenous and colonial languages come into contact, and influence one another.
-We investigate the linguistic consequences of ongoing language change, especially looking at English and Afrikaans as they formed and changed in the past two centuries in South Africa.
-We do this by collecting corpora and interpreting the data from usage-based perspectives, as part of the ongoing development of a framework we call “Constrained Language”, which looks at linguistic, individual-psycholinguistic and social constraints that shape linguistic form.
+South Africa provides an excellent laboratory of language contact settings in which indigenous and colonial languages come into contact with and influence one another.
+We investigate the linguistic consequences of ongoing language change, looking at English and Afrikaans in particular as they formed and changed in the past two centuries in South Africa.
+We do this by collecting corpora and interpreting the data from usage-based perspectives as part of the ongoing development of a framework we call “Constrained Language”, which looks at linguistic, individual-psycholinguistic and social constraints that shape linguistic form.